juicedata/juicefs/docs/en/guide/gateway.md

 ---
 title: JuiceFS S3 Gateway
 sidebar_position: 5
-description: Learn JuiceFS S3 Gateway's architecture, principles, and usage.
+description: JuiceFS S3 Gateway allows the JuiceFS file system to be accessed externally using the S3 protocol.
+This enables applications to access files stored on JuiceFS through Amazon S3 SDKs.
 ---

+JuiceFS S3 Gateway is one of the various access methods supported by JuiceFS.
+It allows the JuiceFS file system to be accessed externally using the S3 protocol.
+This enables applications to access files stored on JuiceFS using Amazon S3 SDKs.

 ## Architecture and principles

-JuiceFS stores files by [splitting them into chunks in the underlying object storage](../introduction/architecture.md#how-juicefs-store-files).
-It typically exposes the POSIX interface to you.
-If you need to access JuiceFS files using S3-compatible APIs, you can use JuiceFS S3 Gateway.
-Here is the architecture diagram:
+In JuiceFS, [files are stored as objects and distributed in chunks within the underlying object storage](../introduction/architecture.md#how-juicefs-store-files).
+JuiceFS provides multiple access methods, including the FUSE POSIX, WebDAV, S3 Gateway, and CSI Driver.
+Among these options, S3 Gateway is particularly popular.
+Below is the S3 Gateway architecture:

 ![JuiceFS S3 Gateway architecture](../images/juicefs-s3-gateway-arch.png)

-JuiceFS S3 Gateway implements its functionalities through [MinIO S3 Gateway](https://github.com/minio/minio/tree/ea1803417f80a743fc6c7bb261d864c38628cf8d/docs/gateway).
-By implementing its [object interface](https://github.com/minio/minio/blob/d46386246fb6db5f823df54d932b6f7274d46059/cmd/object-api-interface.go#L88) and using the JuiceFS file system as the backend storage for its server, JuiceFS has achieved a use experience almost the same as using native MinIO and inherited many advanced features from MinIO.
-In this architecture, JuiceFS acts as a local disk for MinIO's server command, similar to `minio server /data1`  in principle.
+JuiceFS S3 Gateway implements its functionality through [MinIO S3 Gateway](https://github.com/minio/minio/tree/ea1803417f80a743fc6c7bb261d864c38628cf8d/docs/gateway).
+Leveraging MinIO's [`object` interface](https://github.com/minio/minio/blob/d46386246fb6db5f823df54d932b6f7274d46059/cmd/object-api-interface.go#L88), we integrate the JuiceFS file system as the backend storage for MinIO servers.
+This provides a user experience close to that of native MinIO usage while inheriting many advanced features of MinIO.
+In this architecture, JuiceFS acts as a local disk for the MinIO instance, and the principle is similar to the `minio server /data1` command..

 Common application scenarios for JuiceFS S3 Gateway include:

-* Exposing S3 APIs for the JuiceFS file system so that applications can access files stored on JuiceFS using S3 SDKs.
+- **Exposing the S3 API for JuiceFS:** Applications can access files stored on JuiceFS using S3 SDKs.
-* Using tools like S3cmd, AWS CLI, and MinIO clients to conveniently access and manipulate files stored on JuiceFS.
+- **Using S3 clients:** Using tools like S3cmd, AWS CLI, and MinIO clients to easily access and manage files stored on JuiceFS.
-* Providing a web-based file manager through JuiceFS S3 Gateway, which allows you to perform regular add and delete operations of the JuiceFS file system using a browser.
+- **Managing files in JuiceFS:** JuiceFS S3 Gateway provides a web-based file manager to manage files in JuiceFS directly from a browser.
-* Serving as a unified data export for cross-cluster data replication scenarios to avoid cross-region metadata access, thereby enhancing data transfer performance.
+- **Cluster replication:** In scenarios requiring cross-cluster data replication, JuiceFS S3 Gateway serves as a unified data export for clusters.
+This avoids cross-region metadata access and enhances data transfer performance.
 For details, see [Sync across regions using JuiceFS S3 Gateway](../guide/sync.md#sync-across-region).

 ## Quick start

-1. Create a file system.
+1. Create a JuiceFS file system by following the steps in [this document](../getting-started/standalone.md).

-    JuiceFS S3 Gateway only enables a POSIX file system to provide external services using the S3 protocol.
-Therefore, before you start the gateway, you need to prepare a file system:

-    ```shell
-    juicefs format redis://localhost:6379 test1
-    ```

 2. Start JuiceFS S3 Gateway.

-    To enable JuiceFS S3 Gateway on the current host, use JuiceFS' `gateway` subcommand.
     Before enabling the gateway, set the `MINIO_ROOT_USER` and `MINIO_ROOT_PASSWORD` environment variables.
 They serve as the access key and secret key for authentication when you access the S3 API.
 These credentials are called administrator credentials, with the highest privileges.
 For example:

     ```shell
     export MINIO_ROOT_USER=admin
     export MINIO_ROOT_PASSWORD=12345678
     ```

+    Note that `MINIO_ROOT_USER` must be at least 3 characters long, and `MINIO_ROOT_PASSWORD` must be at least 8 characters long.
+Windows users must use the `set` command to set environment variables, for example, `set MINIO_ROOT_USER=admin`.

+    Then, use the `juicefs gateway` command to start JuiceFS S3 Gateway.
+For example:

     ```shell
-    juicefs gateway redis://localhost:6379 localhost:9000
+    juicefs gateway redis://localhost:6379/1 localhost:9000
     ```

-    The first two commands set the environment variables.
-Note that `MINIO_ROOT_USER` must be at least 3 characters long, and `MINIO_ROOT_PASSWORD` must be at least 8 characters long.
-Windows users must use the `set` command to set environment variables, for example, `set MINIO_ROOT_USER=admin`.

-    The last command enables JuiceFS S3 Gateway.
     The `gateway` subcommand requires at least two parameters: the database URL for storing metadata and the address/port for JuiceFS S3 Gateway to listen on.
 To optimize JuiceFS S3 Gateway, you can add [other options](../reference/command_reference.md#gateway) to `gateway` subcommands as needed.
 For example, you can set the default local cache to 20 GiB.

     ```shell
-    juicefs gateway --cache-size 20480 redis://localhost:6379 localhost:9000
+    juicefs gateway --cache-size 20480 redis://localhost:6379/1 localhost:9000
     ```

     This example assumes that the JuiceFS file system uses a local Redis database.
 When JuiceFS S3 Gateway is enabled, you can access the gateway's management interface at `http://localhost:9000` on the **current host**.